English

 You will find the exact boarding point for your cruise mentioned on your ticket.
 Once you know the wharf number of your cruise, get directions to common boarding points here.

-Vegetarian meals are usually available on all meal cruises.
+Vegetarian meals are usually available on all lunch and dinner cruises.
 However, to avoid any mishaps, check the menu of your cruise before booking your tickets.
 You can usually find the menu on the ticket page itself.

 Not all harbor view hotels are expensive.
 You can get some budget hotel options near the harbor too, especially on the North Shore.
 Mad Monkey Bayswater, Carnarvon Lodge Kirribilli and Glenferrie Lodge are some good options.